Wales Council of the Blind

 Sorsby's fundus dystrophy causes similar symptoms to age-related macular degeneration (AMD), although it generally affects people at a younger age.

-Special Educational Needs (SEN) ALN
+Special Educational Needs (SEN) CYP

 The 1996 Education Act defines a child as having Special Educational Needs "if they have a learning difficulty which calls for special educational provision to be made for them".
 Children have a learning difficulty if they: have a significantly greater difficulty in learning than the majority of children of the same age; OR have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for children of the same age in schools within the area of the local authority; OR are under compulsory school age and fall within the definition at a. or b. above or would do so if special educational provision was not made for them.
 (Sec.
 312 Education Act 1996) Special Educational Provision means: "...educational provision which is additional to, or otherwise different from, the educational provision made generally for children of their age in schools maintained by the Local Authority..."

-Special Educational Needs Co-ordinator (SENCO) ALN
+Special Educational Needs Co-ordinator (SENCO) CYP

 the teacher with responsibility for the planning and monitoring of the special educational provision within your child's school.